AI & Automation

 Production deployment with monitoring dashboards, alerting, and cost tracking.
 I optimize prompt costs and latency over the first 30 days based on real usage patterns.

-You produce content at scale (video, written, social) and need pipelines that handle processing, formatting, and distribution without a 10-person team.
+You produce at volume and need processing, formatting, and distribution handled by a pipeline — not headcount.

 MGT Studio